 After breaking the mold with artificial intelligence stabilization and notch masks, Huawei P20 and P20 Pro went on to break records.

-The two flagship phones had an amazing launch, generating more than 100 million RMB in Huawei’s Vmall within the first 10 seconds after going online.
-That’s more than $15 million in sales, in 10 seconds, which clearly shows that the P20 and P20 Pro are real blockbusters.
+The two flagship phones from Chinese telecommunications company Huawei had an amazing launch, generating more than 100 million RMB in Huawei’s Vmall within the first 10 seconds after going online.
+That’s more than $15 million in sales!
+This record sales clearly shows the massive interest and excitement surrounding the P20 and P20 Pro.

 The standard Huawei P20 costs $855, while the upgraded Huawei P20 Pro jumps to more than $1,100.

-These two, alongside Huawei P20 Lite, are already available almost everywhere in the world but not the US.
-Unfortunately, AT&T and Verizon dropped Huawei from their offers after pressure from the US government citing security issues.
+These two, alongside Huawei P20 Lite, are already available almost everywhere in the world except the US.
+Unfortunately, AT&T and Verizon dropped Huawei from their list of offerings after pressure from the US government based on security issues.